borgstrom/garment/docs/configuration.rst

 step will actually run after the ``restart`` step because the ``restart`` step overrode the restart step from the ``staging`` environment.

+The above example shows two extra steps being added to the ``after`` stage, but in reality they are not needed and have been added purely to explain how the config loaded merges items.
+If you remove the two extra steps you can see that the configuration for preview becomes quite concise, less than 10 lines.

 .. _.format() method: http://docs.python.org/2/library/string.html#format-string-syntax